Sintexer/learning-path/01 - AWS/AWS Compute/AWS EC2/AWS EC2.md

 - **Logical configurations:** Networking location, firewall rules, authentication, and the operating system of your choice

 When launching an EC2 instance, the first setting you configure is which **operating system** you want by selecting an [[AWS AMI|Amazon Machine Image (AMI)]].
 EC2 and AMI have strong [[AWS AMI#EC2 and AMI relation|functional relation]].

+**Initialization script:** You can equip your EC2 instance with a custom initialization script that will automatically run after the instance boots up.
+This script allows you to configure and customize your instance according to your specific needs.
+For instance, in simple use cases such script could download your application and all it dependencies.
+But generally it should be used to install third-party linux packages, vital for the application.

 During creation you should also choose the [[EC2 instance type|instance type]], [[EC2 instance network|network]], and [[Storage and S3|storage]]**.